sudheer490/usnews_BestCollege_Data_Extraction/README.md

 2. Run extract_links.py to extract university links `python extract_links.py`

-3.After university_links.csv is generated, run university_scraping.py to extract detailed data for each university:
+3. After university_links.csv is generated, run university_scraping.py to extract detailed data for each university:
   `python university_scraping.py`

-4.Optionally, you can use preprocess_dataframe.py within university_scraping.py or separately to preprocess the extracted data.
+4. Optionally, you can use preprocess_dataframe.py within university_scraping.py or separately to preprocess the extracted data.

 ## Contributing
 Feel free to fork this project and submit pull requests if you have suggestions for improvements or have fixed any bugs.